-I was a celebrity, and for you, divine,
+I was a celebrated darling sibling for you, man,

-for your every step, I was your spirit,
+That for your every walk of life, I was your spirit,

 I was your backbone, I was your home-mate,